mikec-git/Dictionary-Using-Indexers/README.md

 2) Adding or removing a word from the dictionary
 3) Editing a word's spelling or definition
 4) Seeing all the words in the dictionary

+### New Topics Included
+To begin developing my algorithms knowledge, I included a QuickSort algorithm to alphabetically order the dictionary after each word and definition addition.